Roy Moore writes open letter to Sean Hannity after Fox News host's ultimatum

 "I am suffering the same treatment other Republicans have had to endure," Moore wrote Hannity.

-Moore faces accusations from multiple women that he pursued sexual relationships with them -- and in one case engaged in sexual assault -- while they were between 14 and 18 years old and he was in his mid-30s.
+Moore faces accusations from multiple women that he pursued sexual relationships with them -- and in two cases engaged in sexual assault -- while they were between 14 and 18 years old and he was in his mid-30s.

 Moore denied dating underage girls, but only specifically addressed allegations from two of the women.
 He said "at the direction of counsel" he "cannot comment further."